argonatorUberTF/Uber-Team-Fortress/README.md

 # UberTeam Fortress
 Uber Team Fortress.
 A four player teams, capture the flag, coop against monsters, or just death match.
 For Quakeworld servers.

+# Check releases for the deploy.zip pack for Fortress One clients and other Quakeworld clients.

 # Uber Team Fortress - Open Sourced from:
  Author: Avirox (a.k.a.
 XavioR) up to 1-2015 with many others.
  Mega Team Fortress, Coop vs monsters.